yths/yths.dot-files/helpers/system_statistics_server/README.md

 * get cpu and gpu temperature

 ## Dependencies
-The InlfucDB service and client need to be installed, configured and running on the system.
+The InlfuxDB service and client need to be installed, configured and running on the system.
 ```
 yay -S influxdb python-influxdb-client python-requests
 ```